blenback/quarto-eth-phd-thesis/README.md

 I built this template based upon the `quarto-phd-thesis` template from `james-d-h`: <https://github.com/james-d-h/quarto-phd-thesis>, adding some notable features.

+The template is geared towards producing PDF output as I would imagine this is the most common format that theses must be submitted in.

+Here is an example produced by the template for you to view: <https://blenback.github.io/quarto-eth-phd-thesis.html>

 ## 📄 Features

 -   The ability to add a cover page using the [`quarto_titlepages`](https://nmfs-opensci.github.io/quarto_titlepages/) extension